A bump in the night, a whisper in your ear. Is it your imagination? Perhaps it’s the wind. Or maybe, just maybe, it’s something else.

 (In no particular order)

 - Old Presque Isle Lighthouse– Built in 1840, Old Presque Isle light was the first lighthouse in the Presque Isle area.
 Although only operational for 31 years, she still has plenty of ghost tales to be heard.
-Some say they can hear the screams of a keeper’s wife who was locked away in the tower by her husband.
-However, the famous story is that of George Parris.
+The most famous story is that of George Parris.
 George Parris was the keeper of the lighthouse after it was decommissioned and he and his wife took care of the grounds and the lighthouse for tourism purposes.
 George died in 1992, leaving his wife Lorraine to tend to the grounds where every night since his death, the amber light at the top of the tower glows from dusk until dawn.
 The wiring was removed from the light in 1979, could this be George?
 Many think so.
 In fact, one little girl who was visiting the lighthouse was giggling up at the top of the tower and when her parents asked what was so funny, she said there was a man up there making her laugh.
 George loved children and later she identified the man as George Parris after seeing a photo hung up in the museum adjacent to the lighthouse.

 - Thunder Bay Theatre– Another location right in the “Old Town” district of downtown Alpena, where the history of the buildings runs centuries old, is the Thunder Bay Theatre.
 The Thunder Bay Theatre is not well known for being haunted amongst the public, but the actors and production crew know better!
 There is said to be the ghost of a young girl named “Aggie” that roams the building.
 Aggie is well known for being more mischievous than malicious.
 Sometimes actors will be looking for specific costumes or props without any luck, and the next day there it will be…in an all too “eerily obvious place”.
 They also say that Aggie is much more apparent if you are a “non-believer”…in other words, she will make a believer out of you yet!